 Axcelis' liquidity is affected by many factors.
 Some of these factors are based on normal operations of the business, including acceptance of the Optima product line, and others relate to the uncertainties of global economies, including the availability of credit, and the state of the semiconductor equipment industry.
-Although our cash requirements fluctuate based on the timing and extent of these factors, we believe that, based on our market, revenue and expense forecast, our existing cash and cash equivalents will be sufficient to satisfy our anticipated cash requirements at least through March 2010.
-If the downturn in the semicap equipment industry continues into 2010 and our operating performance does not improve significantly as compared to the first quarter of 2009, it could have a significant effect on our liquidity and our ability to continue in the future as a going concern.
+Although our cash requirements fluctuate based on the timing and extent of these factors, we believe that, based on our current market, revenue and expense forecast, our existing cash and cash equivalents will be sufficient to satisfy our anticipated cash requirements at least through June 2010 and into the foreseeable future.
+However, if the downturn in the semicap equipment industry continues into 2010 and our operating performance does not improve significantly as compared to the six months ended June 30, 2009, there could be a significant adverse effect on our liquidity and our ability to continue in the future as a going concern.

-Operating results for the years presented are not necessarily indicative of the results that may be expected for future interim periods or years as a whole.
+Operating results for the periods presented are not necessarily indicative of the results that may be expected for future interim periods or years as a whole.